+"Now it is my turn," said the onion to the lemon.
+"I am the vegetable of the political season."
 "Pooh, this is only the local elections after all," said the lemon sourly.
 "I was the darling of national elections, not locals.
 Those were the days Ğ right after the merger of the centre-left under Erdal İnönü as the leader Ğ a more gallant man there never was."

 For those who are unable to remember that far back, the lemon had its five minutes of glory during 1987 when the invigorated Social Democrat Populist Party (the ridiculously-compound name symbolized the merger of the two parties of the left, who did not want to abandon their names at all, let alone anything else) used the lemon as their campaign symbol.
 "Are you ready to be squeezed like a lemon for another five years?" asked the ad, under the picture of a squeezed lemon.
 This was a dig at then-Prime Minister Turgut Özal, whose liberal policies were accused of destroying the Turkish middle class and make the poor poorer while the rich got richer.
 Despite the campaign, Mr Özal got the mandate for another term.

 The "lemon" campaign and the slogan got mixed reviews: many thought that comparing the nation to a lemon was beyond the dignity of the party’s academic-minded leader Mr Erdal İnönü.
 The PR agency which invented the slogan, however, thrived both in and outside Turkey.